Particular/docs.particular.net/samples/sqltransport/multi-instance-migration/sample.md

 This sample contains the following projects:

- * Sender.V3 - A console application responsible for sending the initial `ClientOrder` message and processing the follow-up `ClientOrderAccepted` message.
+ * Sender.V3 - A console application using NServiceBus Version 6 and SQL Server transport Version 3 responsible for sending the initial `ClientOrder` message and processing the follow-up `ClientOrderAccepted` message.
- * Receiver.V3 - A console application responsible for processing the order message.
+ * Receiver.V3 - A console application using NServiceBus Version 6 and SQL Server transport Version 3 responsible for processing the order message.
  * Sender.V4 - A sender application upgraded to Version 7 of NServiceBus and Version 4 of SQL Server transport.
  * Receiver.V4 - A receiver application upgraded to Version 7 of NServiceBus and Version 4 of SQL Server transport.
  * Shared - A class library containing message definitions.